acairns/acairns.co.uk/_posts/recognising-value-objects-or-dtos.md

 - Namespace\
 I intentionally did not include a namespace as it makes it much simpler to determine if an object is a DTO or a Value Object.
 For example, you'll more likely find Value Objects within a _Domain_ layer.
 You'll also more likely find Commands within an _Application_ layer.
 Where your object is placed within your system helps reveal intent.

+It's important to remember, we reach for Value Objects or DTOs for different reasons.
+Value Objects measure, quantify or describe something important within our domain.
+DTOs transfer data from one place to another - they don't contain business logic

-The difference between them is how they are used on the outside.
+If you are having trouble identifying if a class is a DTO or a Value Object, be sure to check how they are used on the outside - not just their definition.
 Their reason for existing.
 Their intent.

-Value Objects measure, quantify or describe something important within our domain.
-DTOs transfer data from one place to another.

 ## Opinion

 Many times articles have no choice than to explain tradeoffs and end articles with _"it depends"_.
-After all, there are no one-size-fits-all solutions.
+After all, there are no one-size-fits-all solution when it comes to building software.
 However, I thought I'd stick my neck out and share my opinion and why I reach that conclusion.

 In my opinion, `Money` is a Value Object.
+Not a good one, though.

-The object looks to be a concept without a domain which wouldn't make sense without a piece of information.
-In order to represent money, we need 2 pieces of information: the amount and a currency.
+In terms of the naming, it looks to be more a _thing_ than a message.
+The object looks to be a concept within a domain which needs 2 pieces of information in order to make sense.
+In order to represent money, we need an amount and a currency.

-If anything, I'd expect a DTO to compose itself with values such as `Money` instead of
+To me, it looks to be a Value Object - but I wouldn't bet any `Money` on it... 🥁

 ## Conclusion